Cotswold Way - 12 Days & 11 Nights12 Days & 11 Nights 4.6 Read 201 reviews

 The Dog Inn is 500 years old, Grade II Listed, and offers comfortable accommodations retaining all the charm and character of its age.
 All rooms are fitted with a wardrobe, a flat-screen TV and a private bathroom.
 Free WiFi is accessible to all guests.
 The pub sells a great variety of food and drinks.

 Today is another mostly rural day, crossing fields and farmland to the pretty Dyrham Park, a beautiful old mansion nestling in an ancient deer park.
 Climb through Dyrham Woods, and continue onward to the village of Cold Ashton.
-The hamlet is build around a quaint 16th century church, and is a delightfully quiet place to spend the night before your final stretch into Bath.
+The hamlet is built around a quaint 16th-century church and is a delightfully quiet place to spend the night before your final stretch into Bath.

 Hill Farm used to be a working farm and the barns were converted in 2012 to provide B&B accommodation, the heating and hot water is provided through eco-friendly means, and a warm drying space is provided for clothes and boots.
 The facilities in the kitchen-diner provide you with fresh eggs, bacon and all the trimmings for you to cook your own breakfast.